lavague-ai/LaVague/docs/docs/learn/debugging.md

 ```

-!!! note "Evaluating LLMs"
+!!! note "Evaluating LLMs & Retrievers"

-    See our [Evaluator module guide](https://docs.lavague.ai/en/latest/docs/learn/evaluation/) for details on how to evaluate LLM performance.
+    See our [Evaluator module guide](https://docs.lavague.ai/en/latest/docs/learn/evaluation/) for details on how to benchmark LLM and Retriever performance.